Semi-automated Laser Measuring Device

 Next, the stepper motor and other electrical components were connected to a data acquisition device (Arduino Mega).
 The stepper motor would rotate the inner rotor to various positions and hold it there while measurements were recorded.
 A rotary encoder was used to control the stepper motor manually when needed.
 A gearbox and larger motor controller with a fan was added later to increase the torque from the stepper motor.
 Three separate power supplies were used for the Arduino, laser, and stepper motor to ensure that the measurements would not be affected.
 All of the components were connected with a small test bed made of acrylic, extruded aluminum, and 3D printed parts.
 This test bed was designed to be adjustable to allow for alignment and use for various configurations.

 The assembly was then moved down to the machine shop and fixed in a milling machine which provided a sturdy surface that could be aligned accurately.
 A 3D printed adapter (better seen in the first picture) was used to fix the laser in the collet.
 The mill's auto feed feature was used to provide a consistent axial movement while taking measurements.

-The data is now being analyzed by a PhD student who is also part of the magnetic gear research team.
-The results will be very interesting and valuable because there is scarce experimental knowledge of radial lamination deflections in electrical motors and magnetic gearboxes.
-These deflections are crucial because of the extremely small air gaps in between the rotors of such devices (often less than 1 mm) and the affects they have on performance and longevity.
+The data was analyzed by a PhD student who was also part of the magnetic gear research team.
+The results were valuable because there is scarce experimental knowledge of radial lamination deflections in electrical motors and magnetic gearboxes.
+These deflections are crucial because of the extremely small air gaps in between the rotors of such devices (often less than 1 mm) and the effects they have on performance and longevity.